Seanna's Kitchen

 How To Make My Mom's Ham and Bean Soup

 This recipe is wonderfully simple and deeply comforting.
-You won't find any fancy ingredients or complicated steps here-just grab a big pot, add a little patience, and get ready for a whole lot of flavor.
+You won't find any fancy ingredients or complicated steps here, just grab a big pot, add a little patience, and let the soup slowly build flavor as it simmers.

-Here's exactly how my mom used to make it (except for the carrots😊), and how I still make it every time we have leftover holiday ham and need something hearty on the table.
+This is exactly how my mom used to make it (except for the carrots 😊), and how I still make it every time we have leftover holiday ham and need something hearty on the table.

 White beans soaking in water to soften.